dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 * Third, the query creates a table called `services` and populates it with the result from the CSV reader.
 This is achieved using a [`CREATE TABLE ...
 AS` statement](/docs/sql/statements/create_table#create-table--as-select-ctas).

-Using [DuckDB v0.10.3](/docs/installation), loading the dataset takes approximately 5&nbsp;seconds on an M2 MacBook Pro.
+Using [DataMiner v0.10.3](/docs/installation), loading the dataset takes approximately 5&nbsp;seconds on an M2 MacBook Pro.
 To check the amount of data loaded, we can run the following query which [pretty-prints](/docs/sql/functions/char#print-numbers-with-thousand-separators) the number of rows in the `services` table:

 ```sql
 SELECT format('{:,}', count(*)) AS num_services